New York Mortgage Trust 2023 First Quarter Conference Call Scheduled for Thursday, May 4, 2023

-/EIN News/ -- NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- New York Mortgage Trust, Inc. (Nasdaq: NYMT) (the “Company”) is scheduled to report financial results for the three months ended March 31, 2023 after the close of market on May 3, 2023.
+NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- New York Mortgage Trust, Inc. NYMT (the "Company") is scheduled to report financial results for the three months ended March 31, 2023 after the close of market on May 3, 2023.
 New York Mortgage Trust's executive management will host a conference call and audio webcast at 9:00 a.m., Eastern Time, on Thursday, May 4, 2023.
 To access the conference call, please pre-register using this link.
 Registrants will receive confirmation with dial-in details.

 A live audio webcast of the conference call can be accessed, on a listen-only basis, at the Investor Relations section of the Company's website at www.nymtrust.com or using this link.
 A webcast replay link of the conference call will be available on the Investor Relations section of the Company's website approximately two hours after the call and will be available for 12 months.